variantstudios/thesubiedoctor.com/pages/disclaimer-and-waiver/index.md

     at least 600 x 315px.
 ---

-Thank you for choosing The Subie Doctor (the “Company”) for your Subaru needs!
+Thank you for choosing The Subie Doctor (the “Company”) for your Subaru needs\!
 Please review this COVID-19 Disclaimer & Waiver (the “Disclaimer”).

-By hiring the Company to perform services on your vehicle, you hereby agree to the following terms:
+**By hiring the Company to perform services on your vehicle, you hereby agree to the following terms:**

-Generally.
-Please be aware that while the COVID-19 pandemic is on-going any in-person interaction is inherently risky.
+1. **Generally.** Please be aware that while the COVID-19 pandemic is on-going any in-person interaction is inherently risky.
 The Company will take steps to help minimize COVID-19 exposure, but the Company cannot and does not guarantee that you will not be exposed to COVID-19 if you choose to have the Company service your vehicle.
 The information contained herein is in no way intended to substitute professional medical advice, diagnosis or treatment.

-Guidelines.
-You agree to:
+2. **Guidelines.** You agree to:
-Reschedule your appointment for a later date if you have, within the past 14 days: 1) experienced COVID-19 related symptoms, 2) tested positive for COVID-19, or 3) been in contact with someone who tested positive for COVID-19;
+   1. Reschedule your appointment for a later date if you have, within the past 14 days: 1) experienced COVID-19 related symptoms, 2) tested positive for COVID-19, or 3) been in contact with someone who tested positive for COVID-19;

-Wear a face mask or other face covering while at the Company’s facility; and Practice social distancing while at the Company’s facility in accordance with local, state and federal law.
+   2. Wear a face mask or other face covering while at the Company’s facility; and
+   3. Practice social distancing while at the Company’s facility in accordance with local, state and federal law.
-COVID-19 Disclaimer and Waiver.
+   4. COVID-19 Disclaimer and Waiver.

 I acknowledge, understand, and agree that any in-person interaction may expose me to a communicable disease, including but not limited to, the virus “severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2)”, which is responsible for the Coronavirus Disease (commonly known as COVID-19) and any mutation or variation thereof.
 I further acknowledge and understand the seriousness of being exposed to COVID-19 and the health complications it can cause.